-At the Advanced Vein Institute of Arizona we refuse to use outmoded vein procedures such as phlebectomy, or vein stripping, as these are painful procedures with extremely slow healing times.
+At the Advanced Vein Institute of Arizona we refuse to use outmoded vein procedures such as phlebectomy, vein stripping, or varicose vein removal as these are painful procedures with extremely slow healing times.

 "The Advanced Vein Institute is the newest and most modern vein treatment center in Arizona."